-Asserting that Ford cars are better today than they ever have before, the statement adds that fuel consumption is lower; the engine is even more efficient than improvements in formerly; springs and steering apparatus in-sure easier riding and driving quali-ties; a new headlamp lens, which complies with all state laws, improves the road light, and that nany other minor betterments have been made,
+Asserting that Ford cars are bet-r today than they ever have been before, the statement adds that fuel consumption is lower; the engine is even more efficient than formerly; improvements in the springs and steering apparatus in-sure easier riding and driving quali-ties; a new headlamp lens, which complies with all state laws, im-proves the road light, and that many other minor betterments have been made,

 Ford pistons and connecting rods have been re-designed and are matched for weight before assembling into motors.
 This reduces vibration and gives the motor a quicker pick-up.
-The new pistons weigh three-quarters of a pound pound less than those formerly used. highly polished crank shaft bearing surface also reduces wear, and, added to the piston and connecting rod improvements, insures smoother-running and better balanced motor.
+The new pistons weigh three-quarters of a pound less than those formerly used.
+A highly polished crank shaft bearing surface also reduces wear, and, added to the piston and connecting rod improvements, insures a smoother-running and better balanced motor.
 The material used in the Ford crankshaft and the care and precision in its manufacture make it second to none.

-The new Ford carburetor gives increased acceleration.
-Though not radically different from carburetor previously used, the new construction improves the all-around performance of the motor, giving it a quicker pick-up and a greater flexibility of action.
+The new Ford carburetor gives eased acceleration.
+Though radically different from the increased Though carburetor previously used, the new construction improves the all-around performance of the motor, giving it a quicker pick-up and a greater flexibility of action.

-The wiring system has been completely re-designed, and while it costs more to install than the old system, is more efficient, proof of which is evidenced by the fact that it affords a fire insurance rate as low as the higher priced cars on the market.
+The wiring system has been completely re-designed, and while it costs more to install than the old system, is more efficient, proof of which is evidenced by the fact that it affords a fire insurance rate as low as the higher priced cars on the market,

-Many other changes have been ade: A 16-inch steering wheel is made: now standard equipment; Timken roller bearings are used in the one-piece pressed wheels; running-board brackets insure body rigidity and eliminate vibra-tion and body noises; a dash weation and pody noises; a dash weather-trough prevents rain from reaching coil terminals or dash wiring; the steering mechanism has also been improved, and the tools supplied to the purchasers of Ford cars have also been improved in quality.
+Many other changes have been made: A 16-inch steering wheel is now standard equipment; Timken roller bearings are used in the front wheels; one-piece pressed steel running-board brackets insure body rigidity and eliminate vibra-tion and body noises; a dash weation and body noises, a dash weather-trough prevents rain from reaching coil terminals or dash wiring; the steering mechanism has also been improved, and the tools to the beautiful state of the tool supplied to the purchasers of Ford have also been improved in quality.

-The change made some time ago in the seating arrangement of the in the seating arrangement of the touring car has met with widespread approval.
+The change made some time ago in the seating arrangement of the touring car has met with widespread approval.
 By lowering the seats and altering the seat backs, greater comfort was added.

-It is pointed out that retail sales of a million care and trucks yearly of a million cars and trucks yearly, and the consumption of raw and finished products at a cost of approximately one million dollars a makes it possible to sell Fords at their present low prices, and at the same time to produce a car of exceptionally high quality.
+It is pointed out that retail sales

+of a million cars and trucks yearly, and the consumption of raw and finished products at a cost of approximately one million dollars a day makes it possible to sell Fords at their present low prices, and at the same time to produce a car of exceptionally high quality.